Writer/Surfer

 Cons: Limited vents, no fit adjustability

 First impressions of Smith’s Method helmet were how incredibly light it is, even compared to other in-mold helmets in our test.
-And while the Method lacked a lot of the features of other more premium helmets — no adjustable venting, no BOA fit system — we would contend that the Method is the ideal helmet for the rider that wants to set it and forget it.
+And while the Method lacked a lot of the features of other, more premium helmets — no adjustable venting, no BOA fit system — we would contend that the Method is the ideal helmet for the rider who wants to set it and forget it.
 After all, there are more important things to do on a powder day than fiddle with your helmet’s settings in the lift line.
 Right?

 Top-Pick In-Mold Helmet